+Multiple sclerosis is another chronic inflammatory autoimmune disease, but this one targets the central nervous system, affecting the brain and spinal cord.
 In MS, the body overproduces antibodies that specifically attack myelin (the protective sheath that covers our nerves) and can result in a variety of neurological problems.
 These problems include cognitive and psychological changes, weakness or paralysis of limbs, numbness, vision problems, speech difficulties, problems with walking and motor skills, and sexual dysfunction.

-MS is the most common acquired neurological disease in young adults and, while it can affect anyone, it is most often diagnosed in individuals between ages 20 and 40.
+MS is the most common acquired neurological disease in young adults and, while it can affect anyone, it is most often diagnosed in individuals between the ages 20 and 40.
 Like all of the autoimmune diseases already discussed, MS is much more prevalent (twice) in women than in men.

-Interestingly, repeated observations that women with MS show a significant improvement in their symptoms and a decrease in their relapses or flare-ups upon becoming pregnant, led to the design of some important studies.
+Repeated observations that women with MS show a significant improvement in their symptoms and a decrease in their relapses or flare-ups upon becoming pregnant led to the design of some important studies.
 The effects of oral hormonal treatment for MS were tested by Dr. Nancy Sicotte and colleagues.
 They showed that estriol, a pregnancy hormone, when given to nonpregnant women with MS, helped to decrease MS symptoms.
 More extensive trials in animals with MS confirmed that various doses of estriol work to stabilize and even improve symptoms in this debilitating disease.

 The role of another hormone— progesterone—has also been implicated in the possible treatment of MS. Dr. Herbert Koenig and colleagues showed in a laboratory study that progesterone may be involved in the process of myelination, or the formation of myelin to protect nerve cells.
 Their work suggests that the administration of progesterone may be a valuable therapeutic approach for initiating myelin repair in MS patients.